 The step down approach utilizes all levels of care in such a way that you can step up or down depending on your needs so if you have already completed an intensive residential program you can step down into an outpatient program.

-By beginning treatment in a Spokane detox center like Sequoia Recovery Centers, you can feel comfortable and safe transitioning into therapeutic addiction treatment care with providers you know and trust.
+By beginning treatment in a Spokane detox center like Sequoia Detox Center, you can feel comfortable and safe transitioning into therapeutic addiction treatment care with providers you know and trust.